-The CEPC as a Higgs boson factory is designed to deliver a total of 5 ab-1 integrated luminosity to two detectors in 7 years.
-Over 10^6 Higgs boson events will be produced during this period.
+The CEPC as a Higgs boson factory is designed to deliver a total of $5.6 \text{ ab}^{-1}$ integrated luminosity to two detectors in 7 years.
+Over $10^6$ Higgs boson events will be produced during this period.
 The large statistics, well-defined event kinematics and clean collision environment will enable the CEPC to measure Higgs boson production cross sections as well as its properties (mass, decay width and branching ratios, etc.) with precision far beyond those achievable at the LHC.
-Compared with hadron collisions, e^+e^- collisions are unaffected by underlying event and pile-up effects.
+Compared with hadron collisions, $e^+e^-$ collisions are unaffected by underlying event and pile-up effects.
 Theoretical calculations are less dependent on higher order QCD radiative corrections.
 Therefore, more precise tests of theoretical predictions can be performed at the CEPC.
-The tagging of $e^+e^- \to ZH$ events using the invariant mass of the system recoiling against the Z boson, independent of the Higgs boson decay, is unique to lepton colliders.
-It provides a powerful tool for the model-independent measurements of the inclusive $e^+e^- \to ZH$ production cross section, $\sigma(ZH)$, and of Higgs boson decay branching ratios.
-Combinations of these measurements will enable to determine the total Higgs boson decay width and to extract the Higgs boson couplings
+The tagging of $e^+e^- \rightarrow ZH$ events using the invariant mass of the system recoiling against the Z boson, independent of the Higgs boson decay, is unique to lepton colliders.